-2P reserves and contingent resources audited by ERCE and evaluated by McDaniel have been aggregated in this press release by IPC.
+2P reserves and contingent resources have been aggregated in this press release by IPC.
 Estimates of reserves and future net revenue for individual properties may not reflect the same level of confidence as estimates of reserves and future net revenue for all properties, due to aggregation.
 This press release contains estimates of the net present value of the future net revenue from IPC's reserves.
 The estimated values of future net revenue disclosed in this press release do not represent fair market value.
 There is no assurance that the forecast prices and cost assumptions used in the reserve evaluations will be attained and variances could be material.